f5devcentral/access-solutions/solution4/guide/guide.rst

 AAA AD Servers
 ^^^^^^^^^^^^^^^^^
-The Properties page contains the Caption name **VPN**.
-This is the name displayed to a user
+A single domain controller was configured for Active directory AAA authentication

 |image005|

 IDP Service
 ^^^^^^^^^^^^

-A single address of **10.1.20.254** is assigned inside the lease pool.
+The settings below define all the components of the IDP Service

 **General Settings**